 From the FRDC's initial experience, it became evident that there was a need to improve the experimental design of fisheries research.
 In partnership with the University of Sydney, the FRDC established and funded, until 2001, the Quantitative Fisheries Training Unit.
 Under Professor Tony Underwood fisheries scientists were trained in modelling and analysis of the population dynamics of fisheries.
 The FRDC also subsidised the salary of a population dynamicist in each state and Commonwealth (CSIRO-administered) jurisdiction to increase the expertise urgently needed for fisheries management.
-After three years of FRDC support these experts10 were paid by their agencies.
+After three years of FRDC support these experts were paid by their agencies.
 They made significant contributions to fisheries science.

-- New board appointments were Dr Russell Reichelt as Chair, new directors Dr Diana Day, M r Peter Shelley and Mr Richard A. Stevens, and re-appointed directors Dr Burke Hill, Mr George Kailis and Mr Ted Loveday.
+- New board appointments were Dr Russell Reichelt as Chair, new directors Dr Diana Day, Peter Shelley and Richard A. Stevens, and re-appointed directors Dr Burke Hill, George Kailis and Ted Loveday.
 Dr Alison Turner was appointed Government Director.11 - At the request of the Australian Prawn Promotion Association, the Australian Government enacted the Prawn Export Promotion Act 1995.
 Under this Act, funding in the order of \$700,000 per year was collected through a compulsory marketing levy on wild-catch prawn fishers.
 The initiative, the first of its kind for the seafood industry but similar to those of other primary industries, brought a number of benefits to the sector, including the capacity to successfully negotiate reductions in import tariffs.

-[In 2001, the Act was repealed following a representation to the minister by a minority of prawn exporters who regarded the initiative as a threat to their businesses.]
+[In 2001 the Act was repealed by the federal minister following a representation to a Queensland based MP with interests in the seafood industry by a minority of Queensland prawn exporters who regarded the initiative as a threat to their businesses.]